kyledsavery/SylverCoinage/README.md

 ```

 ### Examples
-* The following line will is not valid as the choices are in conflict, since 17 can be made as a combination of 5 and 7.
+* The following line is invalid as the choices are in conflict, since 17 can be made as a combination of 5 and 7.
 ```bash
 java -jar SylverCoinage.jar 5 7 17
 ```